Roy-lab/tgif/README.md

 ```
 make tgif
 ```
-5. If all went well, you won't get any alarming messages, and you will see an executable named `run_tgif` created in the same directory.
+5. If all went well, you won't get any alarming messages, and you will see executables named `tgif-db` and `tgif-dc` created in the same directory.
 A quick test below will print the manual for running TGIF:
 ```
 ./tgif-db -h
 ```